tfadeyi/preflight/README.md

 ## Agent

-The Preflight _agent_ uses _data gatherers_ to collect required data from Kubernetes and cloud provider APIs before formatting it as JSON for analysis.
+The Jetstack Secure _agent_ uses _data gatherers_ to collect required data from Kubernetes and cloud provider APIs before formatting it as JSON for analysis.
 Once data has been collected, it is sent to the configured backend.